We promised a marvellous intellectual adventure on perspective.

 We have developed the Perspective Category Theory (initial version), which unites all facets under a single framework, providing a comprehensive new model and accurate taxonomic-tree—of all possible types and classes of perspective.
 Along the way, we introduced perspective concepts and related terms to accurately delineate, explore and meticulously analyse, the field of perspective (as a whole).

-Presently, we are working hard to finish the first edition of this PRC website; and we aim to complete this by the end of 2022.
+We are working hard to finish this PRC website’s first edition; we aim to complete this by mid 2023.
 Wish us luck!

-Thank you kindly for your attention, and do feel free to get in touch!
+Thank you kindly for your attention, and do get in touch!